Our novel algorithms in a driverless car

 The Swan finds the racket’s normal direction in real time using the sonars and the least-fit algorithm.

-The set of Atomic Motions is necessary and sufficient to create any vehicle motion.
+The set of all of the five AM types is necessary and sufficient to create any vehicle motion.

-Moreover, we found that there is no situation where two Atomic Motions respond with the same perfection.
-That is, there exists only one Atomic Motion that perfectly responds to a given situation.
-This fact leads us to the second Hypothesis K2:
+Moreover, we found that there is no situation where two AM types respond with the same perfection.
+That is, there exists only one AM type that perfectly responds to a given situation.
+Therefore, we have the second Hypothesis K2:

-One and only one Atomic Motion exists that perfectly responds to a given situation.
+One and only one AM type exists that perfectly responds in a given situation.

 Human drivers do not usually frighten people because people, in general, trust drivers’ skills and their goodwill toward others.
 On the other hand, people know nothing about driverless cars’ algorithms.
 People regard a driverless car as a black box; they never trust a black box, especially in light of widely publicized accidents.

-However, when the car selects the sole perfect Atomic Motion in a situation, as Hypothesis K2 claims, we experience the following:
+However, when the car selects the sole perfectly fit AM in a given situation as Hypothesis K2 claims, we experience the following:

-- The motion looks natural in the given situation.
+- The motion looks natural in the situation.

 - People precisely recognize the direct relationship between the geometry of the surroundings and the created motion.